PSNISC/DeAuPs/README.md

 ```python
 deaups -i wlan0 -a < time > -s < time >
 ```
 - Option a ( -a ) will declare for attack time and option s ( -s ) will declare for sleep time.
-Attack time must be at least 25 seconds and sleep time must be positive integer and at least 1.
+Attack time must be at least 25 seconds and sleep time must be positive integer, minimum is 1 second.

 <br>